Will I qualify for financial aid?

 If I accept work study, am I obligated to work?

 No, but remember that work study is part of your financial aid package to help meet your educational expenses (and in some cases, reduce the amount you might need to borrow in student loans).
-In most cases, students use their monthly work study pay checks to pay for their on-going personal, miscellaneous or transportation expenses.
+In most cases, students use their monthly work study pay checks to pay for their indirect, on-going personal, miscellaneous or transportation expenses.

 I declined my work study, but have now found a Job.
 Can I get it back?